 Garnet is momentarily in shock, but then runs to the door, only for Steiner and Beatrix to block the way?
 At first I figured the party had some other scheme in mind to get her to Zidane or Zidane to her, but no, they’re just… fucking with her, and then open the door moments later?
 C’mon you two.
 Garnet runs to the audience level, Kyle putting on his aristocrat voice to say: “My, I most certainly preferred the version from last year, with all the death.”
 It was truer to the original Shakespeare!
 Garnet actually drops her sacred necklace along the way, but naturally decides to go without even if it would only take a second, and jumps into Zidane’s arms – thumping angrily on his chest moments later, as he only deserves.
 Everyone claps, Steiner reveals he brought the Save the Queen, and he and Beatrix raise it to catch the light.
 The final lines of the game are Zidane saying that he had to live to come home to Garnet, so he sang “our song,” which is then followed by a vocal version of the song in question (“Melodies of Life,” playing during the entire epilogue) that didn’t do nearly as well in the charts as “Eyes on Me.”
 I prefer the instrumental.

 And that’s how the game ends!
 Kyle wasn’t happy with the ending.
-He insisted that it “Wasn’t a love story,” and he’s right, I think it did, eventually, and with some really unpleasant undertones at the outset that cast a shadow on the rest of the relationships, they eventually built up to a level where I believe Zidane and Garnet might become a couple, though frankly it could have been much better developed in a huge number of ways and Kyle’s got more than enough ground to stand on with his argument.
+He insisted that it “Wasn’t a love story,” and he’s right.
+I think it did, eventually, and with some really unpleasant undertones at the outset that cast a shadow on the rest of the relationships, build up to a level where I believe Zidane and Garnet might become a couple, though frankly it could have been much better developed in a huge number of ways and Kyle’s got more than enough ground to stand on with his argument.

-After the credits were done, we get a “The End,” which the HD version outright cuts off in the middle of the “Final Fantasy” theme, total amateur move.
+After the credits were done, we get a “The End,” and the HD version outright cuts off to return to the title screen in the middle of the “Final Fantasy” theme, total amateur move.
 This probably has something to do with the game’s final Easter Egg and how they chose to change it, but it’s still sloppy.
 In the PSX version, you have to enter a good-old fashioned cheat code, while the HD version just puts a button on the main screen after beating the game.
 And what is the Easter Egg?
 A 1-on-1 game of Blackjack with a few Final Fantasy characters on the face cards.
 The game even has Doubling and Splitting, which I find many simple implementations of Blackjack will pass on.

 And that wraps up FFIX!
 Our game time (at the final save point, not counting the final boss, ending and so on) was 36 h 40 m.
 By the way, how did I end up having so little to write about this game?
 Playtime’s a little low for a full RPG in this generation, but somehow I got significantly less posts (~5) and words (~10k) out of it than all the others.
 How’d that happen?
 And wasn’t I supposed to be stretching this out to keep us from catching up to active play?
 Shit!